8 Signs You Should Consider Becoming a Software Developer

 Contrary to popular belief, software developers don’t spend all of their time holed up in a dark room while their eyes glaze over from prolonged screen staring.
 While there are certainly times when developers work alone to create their part of a project, there is a lot of time spent collaborating with others on the team, communicating about goals and strategies, and working with others to solve a problem.

 “In my company, junior developers often fix senior developers' code and that's totally okay,” says Mark Tinnelly, software developer at CardioTech.
 “Nobody knows everything, and we work together to share and learn from each other.”
-Critiquing and bettering each other’s work is a key component to making sure the technology you’re developing meets the user’s needs.
+Both giving and receiving critique is a key component to making sure the technology you’re developing meets the user’s needs.

 2. You have a knack for problem solving